uber-archive/Bug-Bounty-Page/README.md

 ===
 The following are  vulnerabilities which Uber does not consider severe enough for a reward:

+* Submissions on the S3 bucket `uber`, **we do not own this bucket!**.
 * Best practices concerns.
 * Highly speculative reports about theoretical damage.
 Be concrete.
 * Self-XSS that can not be used to exploit other users (this includes having a user paste JavaScript into the browser console)
 * Vulnerabilities as reported by automated tools without additional analysis as to how they're an issue
 * Denial of Service Attacks